 My first major fieldwork project was in Recife, Brazil (2000-2001) among community leaders in poor urban neighbourhoods.
 Since 2004 I have been working in Mozambique doing ethnographic research on house-building and urban planning in Maputo and on the socio-economic effects of Chinese infrastructure projects in various parts of the country.

-Based on fieldwork in Brazil, Scotland and Mozambique, I have published on issues such as urban aesthetics, time and temporality, materiality, urban planning, relational ontologies and political cosmologies.
-I am currently completing a book manuscript with Morten Axel Pedersen and Mikkel Bunkenborg, University of Copenhagen, based on a comparative ethnographic research project on Chinese infrastructural interventions in Mozambique and Mongolia and an edited volume on the composition of anthropology with Nigel Rapport, University of St. Andrews.
+Based on fieldwork in Brazil, Scotland, Mozambique and USA, I have published on issues such as urban aesthetics, time and temporality, creativity, materiality, urban planning, relational ontologies and political cosmologies.
+I am currently working on two book manuscripts, one with Morten Axel Pedersen and Mikkel Bunkenborg, University of Copenhagen, based on a comparative ethnographic research project on Chinese infrastructural interventions in Mozambique and Mongolia and one that is based on my recent ethnographic research on stand-up comedy entitled 'Comic at the Core: Stand-up Comedy as Mythic Involution'.